Juggling Cup - Mister Babache

 - Diameter 12.5cm.

-- Material: PVC with removable rubber weight system.
+- Material: PVC with a removable rubber weight system.

 - Rubber "weight pieces": one of 8 grams and one of 12 grams.